robertorcosta/azure-docs.pt-br/articles/cosmos-db/spark-connector.md

 ### <a name="using-jupyter-notebooks"></a>Usando blocos de anotações do Jupyter

-Se você estiver usando blocos de anotações do Jupyter no HDInsight, poderá usar a célula Spark-Magic `%%configure` para especificar as coordenadas do Maven do conector.
+Se você estiver usando Jupyter Notebook no HDInsight, poderá usar a célula Spark-Magic `%%configure` para especificar as coordenadas do Maven do conector.

 ```python
 { "name":"Spark-to-Cosmos_DB_Connector",